Mega Shark Versus Kolossus

 Mega Shark Versus Kolossus (also known as Mega Shark vs. Kolossus) is a 2015 science fiction film starring Illeana Douglas, Amy Rider and Brody Hutzler.

-The film is the fourth entry in the Mega Shark film series.
+The film is a sequel to Mega Shark Versus Mecha Shark (2014) and is the fourth installment in the Mega Shark film series.

 Plot

-Some time after the events of the previous film, the world's governments institute preparation plans in case another Mega Shark appears; another shark is awakened by Russian miners drilling underwater for red mercury.
-Meanwhile, a team of prospectors led by a man named Benedict searching for red mercury at the behest of an unknown sponsor enter a mine in Russia, where they discover a secret stock of the substance.
-One of Benedict's team is unmasked as American agent Moira King, but while a standoff between King and the Russians occurs, a giant robot hidden beneath the mine reawakens.
-King barely escapes while the robot, Kolossus, destroys the mine.
+After the events of the previous film, another shark is awakened by Russian miners drilling underwater for red mercury.
+Two ships intercept the MegaShark, which survives the attack.

+Benedict leads a team of prospectors into a mine in Russia and discover a secret stock of red mercury.
+During a stand off between American agent Moira King and the Russians, a giant robot called Kolossus reawakens and destroys the mine as King escapes.

-Dr. Alison Gray proposes to the military the use of her newly developed sonic transmitters, which she believes can influence the shark's behavior, but is rejected in favor of a more aggressive plan laid out by her colleague John Bullock.
-She is then summoned by tech mogul and environmentalist Joshua Dane, CEO of DaneTech Industries, who is aware of the government's plans thanks to his infiltrating their communications out of distrust for their intentions.
-Dane suggests that they work together to stop the shark in a more humane fashion and protect the environment.
-Elsewhere, King recruits desk worker Spencer to assist her in stopping Kolossus.
-Kolossus is discovered to be a mobile weapon of mass destruction created by the Russians during the Cold War, powered by red mercury and capable of multiple detonations.
+Dr. Alison Gray proposes a newly developed sonic transmitter to the military, which is rejected in favor of a more aggressive plan laid out by her colleague Dr. John Bullock.
+Tech mogul and environmentalist Joshua Dane, CEO of DaneTech Industries, intercepts government communications about these plans and summons Dr. Gray.
+The Shark is revealed to be an important part of the planet's ecosystem and Dane suggests working together to humanely stop the shark protect the environment.

+King recruits Spencer to assist her in stopping Kolossus, a mobile weapon of mass destruction created by the Soviets during the Cold War, powered by red mercury.

-The fleet led by Admiral Jackson carries out an attack on the shark, but fails and Dr. Bullock is thrown overboard.
-Dane and Alison approach on Dane's hydrofoil and offer to assist using Alison's transmitter, but the pod malfunctions and the shark escapes.
-King and Spencer come across the battle and join forces with Dane and Alison to find Kolossus' creator, Sergei Abramov.
-When they locate Abramov, he gives them a compass and clues to where the technology to control Kolossus can be found.
-Kolossus arrives and detonates, killing Abramov while the others escape.
+During a failed attack on the shark by a fleet led by Admiral Jackson, Bullock is thrown overboard.
+Dane and Alison arrive by hydrofoil and deploy Alison's transmitter which failsm allowing the shark to escape.
+King and Spencer join forces with Dane and Alison and find Kolossus' creator, Sergei Abramov, who tells them where the technology to control Kolossus can be found.
+Kolossus intervenes and kills Abramov while the others escape.